 - Rock subgrade does not require proof-rolling. - After proof-rolling and replacing any weak yielding zones, the clay subgrade should be lime treated in accordance with TxDOT Item 260.
 The lime shall be in slurry form.
 It is anticipated that approximately four (4) percent hydrated lime will be required (approximately 22 pounds per square yard).
-The soil-lime mixture shall be placed between optimum and +4 percentage points of the optimum moisture content and shall be compacted to at least 95 percent of the maximum dry density determined in accordance with the Standard compaction effort (ASTM D 698). - For pavement subgrades the earth work described here should result in approximately six (6) inches of lime treated soil below the design pavement subgrade elevation. - For the pavements located in the flood hazard area or natural drainage path areas, one of the following additional measures should be constructed beneath the soil subgrade level: - Prepare the subgrade with 12 inches of moisture conditioned soils beneath 6 to 8 inches of lime treated soils, or - Prepare the subgrade with at least 12 inches of lime treated soils.
+The soil-lime mixture shall be placed between optimum and +4 percentage points of the optimum moisture content and shall be compacted to at least 95 percent of the maximum dry density determined in accordance with the Standard compaction effort (ASTM D 698). - If applicable, for the pavements located in a flood hazard area or natural drainage path areas, one of the following additional measures should be constructed beneath the soil subgrade level: - Prepare the subgrade with 12 inches of moisture conditioned soils beneath 6 to 8 inches of lime treated soils, or - Prepare the subgrade with at least 12 inches of lime treated soils.